Internet-of-People/iop-blockchain/INSTALL_OSX.md

 - Run `./configure`

 - Run `make && make deploy`.
-Ignore the warnings about deprecated functions for now.

-- Move the .app to your Applications Folder with `mv ./IoP-Qt.app /Applications/`
+On macOS 10.12 you will get some warnings about deprecated functions.
+Ignore them for now.
+If everything goes well, you will now have two options.
+The binary `IoP-Qt.app` is linked to external libraries and will only run on macs with the same build environment.
+The `IoP-Qt.dmg` file contains another version of the application, which contains all necessary libraries and should be usable on all your Macs.
+The daemon and other tools are available at `src/IoPd`.

 ## Problems with macOS 10.12

-If you are on macOS 10.12, qt5 (v5.6.1) is broken and at the moment (2016/10/7) will not `brew install`.
+If you are on macOS 10.12, homebrews qt5 (v5.6.1) is broken and at the moment (2016/10/7) will not `brew install`.
 Upstream should release a fixed version soon and the brew team will then update the formula.

 For now, to get qt5 to compile, open `/usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula/qt5.rb` with your favorite editor and add